Guide to implement Mobile Mapping in your Smart City

 For the first time in history, more people are living in cities than in rural areas, a trend that is accelerating particularly thanks to China and India.
 In fact, the UN predicts that 68% of the world’s population will live in an urban area by 2050.
 Major changes will have to occur in the management and delivery of public services to accommodate this unprecedented growth.
 Cities will have to take advantage of digital technologies such as cloud computing, AI, 5G, robots and drones, just to name a few.

-Enhance Smart Cities with data: Street-level imagery
+Enhance Smart Cities with data: Street-level and aerial imagery

 One of the key components upon which virtually all of the Smart City services will be based is dynamic and up-to-date street-level data, allowing cities to monitor and improve:

 - Road and urban planning

 - Decrease in pollution

 The task of an administration is to create a legal and organizational framework for these interests and needs.
 In doing so, the usability of public space must be maintained, freely accessible areas secured, and the safety and fluidity of traffic guaranteed.

 Municipal governments are not the only user of this information.
 Also, these kinds of services allow the private sector to create business value, including construction, ride-sharing, life safety, insurance, advertising, security, and package delivery logistics.

 Mobile Mapping is the process of collecting geospatial data (e.g. street-level imagery) from vehicle-mounted cameras.
 These vehicles are equipped with a range of sensors:

 Speed, efficiency and flexibility in collecting large amounts of data have made this technique the way-to-go for such projects.